Pop Culture Madness!

 US President Calvin Coolidge (1924-28) enjoyed "buzzing for his bodyguards and then hiding under his desk as they frantically searched for him"

-Jimmy Carter, born in 1924, was the first US President to be born in a hospital.
+Jimmy Carter, born in 1924, was the first US President born in a hospital.

-The US won the last ever Olympic gold medal for rugby in 1924 and are technically still reigning World Champions.
+The US won the last Olympic gold medal for rugby in 1924 and is technically still reigning World Champions.

-Major D. G. Astley was the only person who won both the gold and silver medal in the same Olympic event when he played both on GB's and Sweden's curling team in 1924.
+Major D. G. Astley was the only person who won the gold and silver medals in the same Olympic event when he played on GB’s and Sweden’s curling teams in 1924.

-Dr. Benjamin Spock (the famous baby book author) won a gold metal in rowing at the 1924 Olympics.
+Dr. Benjamin Spock (the famous baby book author) won a gold medal in rowing at the 1924 Olympics.

 Monaco has competed in 28 Olympic Games without winning a single medal, more than any other country.
 They did, however, win a bronze medal in 1924 for architecture, which doesn't count in the totals.

-Until 1994 the Winter and Summer Olympics took place on the same year.
+Until 1994, the Winter and Summer Olympics occurred in the same year.

-he Caesar Salad was not named for Julius Caesar but rather for it’s inventor, an Italian restaurateur named Cesare Cardini who created the salad in his restaurant in Tijuana, Mexico.
+The Caesar Salad was not named for Julius Caesar but for its inventor, an Italian restaurateur, Cesare Cardini, who created the salad in his restaurant in Tijuana, Mexico.

 Miriam A Ferguson was the first female Governor of Texas.
-She was elected in 1924 and told voters that she would follow the advice of her husband and Texas thus would get "two governors for the price of one.
-Her campaign slogan was, "Me for Ma, and I Ain't Got a Durned Thing Against Pa."
+She was elected in 1924 and told voters that she would follow her husband’s and Texas’s advice, thus getting “two governors for the price of one.
+Her campaign slogan was, “Me for Ma, and I Ain’t Got a Durned Thing Against Pa.”

 RIP, Scandals, Sad and Odd News

-The "Loony Gas Building" was the name given to an old Standard Oil plant in 1924 after every single man who worked there was hospitalized for insanity...
-5 of which died.
+The “Loony Gas Building” was the name given to an old Standard Oil plant in 1924 after every man who worked there was hospitalized for insanity… 5 of whom died.
 The plant was manufacturing a new, breakthrough product: leaded gasoline additive.

-After Lenin's death in 1924, his brain was sliced into 30,000 pieces so that scientists could discover the secrets of his genius.
+After Lenin’s death in 1924, his brain was sliced into 30,000 pieces so scientists could discover his genius’s secrets.

 In 1924, there was no Supreme Court photograph because Justice McReynolds refused to sit next to Justice Brandeis, a Jewish justice.
-He also refused to attend a trip, his reason being "As you know, I am not always to be found when there is a Hebrew abroad."
+He also refused to attend a trip because, “As you know, I am not always to be found when there is a Hebrew abroad.”

-Hitler was arrested for High Treason, of which the punishment is usually execution.
-The judge granted him clemency however, believing Hitler had good intentions.
+Hitler was arrested for High Treason, of which the punishment was usually execution.
+The judge granted him clemency, however, believing Hitler had good intentions.

 Children playing on the banks of a river in Germany discovered a human skull.
 More bones were discovered, eventually leading to the arrest of Fritz Haarman, who was butchering humans and selling their flesh as pork.